Tush9905/Tush9905/README.md

 **Databases:**
 MySQL, MongoDB

-## About
-My Name is Tushaar, I'm currently a Data Science Student at IIT Madras.
-I have completed Virtual Internships at JP Morgan Chase & Co., Amazon, British Airways, Cognizant, KPMG and Tata.
-My Tech journey started back when I was 6 years old (2011) when I casually learnt 3D Plans & Design using AutoCAD, 3Ds Max and SketchUp for fun.
-I started with Software Development at 13 years of age (2019) and I have worked on various projects of different kinds.
-Started out with Game Development (C#, C++, unity, unreal engine 4) and Back-end Software Development, taught Game development at the age of 14-15 (2020).
-Then, I made the switch to Data Science & Machine Learning out of interest and the fact that it fascinated me the most out of all the other technologies that I have worked with.

 <!--
 **Tush9905/Tush9905** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.